 You are doing it the hard way.

 Everyone who has customers needs a CRM.
-The ones uncomfortable with a CRM software tool are making unnecessary work for themselves, spending more time than they need to manage customers, and are letting important customer details fall through the cracks.
+The ones uncomfortable with a CRM software tool are making unnecessary work for themselves, spending more time than they need to manage customers, and letting important customer details fall through the cracks.

 A CRM software tool will just make the things you are already doing easier and with less chance of error.